christianalfoni/flux-react-dispatcher/README.md

 specific stores to finish their registered callback
 - The **waitFor** method gives errors if circular dependencies occur
 - The **waitFor** callback is bound to the store for conveniance
+- The **waitFor** method takes either a single store or an array of stores
 - Works with the common module loaders

 ### Example